 Sleepy Eye Schools recognizes that tobacco has been identified as one of the top health problems in the United States.
 It is a leading cause of premature death, disease and chronic disability in our country.
 No person may possess or use a tobacco product:

+person may possess of use a tobacco product.
-- 1) in any building or upon district school grounds; or - in any location or facility during any school or school district-sponsored educational program, activity or event regardless of the location of such an activity or event; or

-3) in any vehicle owned or leased by the school district.
+1) in any building or upon district school grounds; or

+2) in any location or facility during any school or school district-sponsored educational program, activity or event regardless of the location of such an activity or event; or3) in any vehicle owned or leased by the school district.